AVAnnotate/documentation/pages/add-collab.md

 3. In the AVAnnotate dashboard, open the project settings and navigate to `Users`, select `Add`.
 4. Enter the collaborator's GitHub username.
 5. When the collaborator logs into the AVAnnotate dashboard, the project will appear under the `Shared Projects` tab and that user will be able to edit the project.
-6. For other types of colloborations and permissions, please [](https://avannotate.github.io/documentation/pages/gh-collab/).
+6. For other types of colloborations and permissions, please see [Managing GitHub Collaborators](https://avannotate.github.io/documentation/pages/gh-collab/).